 If the supplied number is negative, the Sqrt function returns the #NUM! error.

 The following spreadsheet shows three simple examples of the Excel Sqrt function.

-Further examples of the Excel Sqrt function are provided on the Microsoft Office website.
+For further examples of the Excel Sqrt function, see the Microsoft Office website.

 If you get an error from the Excel Sqrt Function, this is likely to be one of the following: